The Curse of Lokrum Island

 Did we break the curse of Lokrum Island?

-Seeing me engrossed in my blissful state, a waiter politely pointed out the final boat would leave in fifteen minutes.
+Seeing me engrossed in my blissful state, a waiter pointed out the final boat would leave in fifteen minutes.
 Remembering my mission to beat the curse, I asked if there was anywhere under the radar to stay overnight.
-His smile quickly faded.
+His smile faded.

 As the boat departed from the jetty and the glittering Adriatic spread in front of us, I asked myself – what about the peacocks and rabbits?
 Maybe they followed us later in a private yacht.